 Why Pursue Liability Under the Dram Shop Law

-When a person is seriously injured in a car crash, he or she is entitled to damages from the at-fault party’s insurance company.
+When a person is seriously injured in an Indianapolis car accident, he or she is entitled to damages from the at-fault party’s insurance company.
 However, the victim will only be compensated to the limits of the policy.
 If the driver only carries the minimum coverage required by Indiana law, there would only be a total of $25,000 available for compensation.
 When the at-fault driver is drunk, it is possible that a judge will award punitive damages—an amount in excess of insurance coverage intended to punish the driver for his willful actions.
 However, if the drunk driver has limited assets, he will not be able to pay the punitive damages to the victim.

 Injuries resulting from a drunk driving collision can be severe.
-Head trauma, spinal cord damage, and multiple fractures can require hundreds of thousands of dollars’ worth of medical treatment and months of lost wages.
+Head trauma, spinal cord damage, and multiple fractures can require hundreds of thousands of dollars worth of medical treatment and months of lost wages.
 Pursuing the furnisher of alcohol is a way to increase a victim’s settlement so that he or she has a chance at a full physical and financial recovery.
 A bar or restaurant will have liability insurance for this purpose and most homeowners insurance policies include $100,000 of liability coverage, so these can be good sources of compensation.
 When someone knowingly serves alcohol to an intoxicated person and does not take action to prevent that person from driving drunk, he or she should be held accountable.